ybriffa/docs/pages/cloud/public-cloud/prepare_the_environment_for_using_the_openstack_api/guide.en-sg.md

 ---
-title: Prepare the environment for using the OpenStack API
+title: 'Prepare the environment for using the OpenStack API'
-excerpt: Prepare the environment for using the OpenStack API
+excerpt: 'Prepare the environment for using the OpenStack API'
-slug: prepare-environment-for-using-openstack-api
+slug: prepare_the_environment_for_using_the_openstack_api
-section: Getting started
+section: API reference/CLI
 ---

 ##
 In order to manage your Public Cloud services from a terminal, you can install OpenStack clients with Python.